shaaam-ex/introToGit/README.md

-# A simplt Introduction to git
+# A simple Introduction to git